louis-cuny/Xavier/README.md

 ## Installation

+### Clone our project using git and modify the .env file to your needs

 ### Create the project using Composer
 ``` bash
 $ composer install
 ```

-### Setup environment variables

-Copy `.env.dist` to a `.env` file and change the values to your needs.
-This file is ignored by Git so all developers working on the project can have their own configuration.

 ### Download client-side libraries
 ``` bash